Ryangwaite/mc-speedrun/docs/message-protocol.md

 ## PARTICIPANT-CONFIG
 This is sent when the client has pressed the "join" button on the "/lobby" page.
 Note that as soon as the participants websocket connection has been established the userId is created in Redis so this just configures the name associated with the userID.

+Payload:
 ```json
 {
   name: string
 }
 ```
 ## BROADCAST-PARTICIPANT-CONFIG
-This is sent to the host and all participants except the participant that triggered the broadcast i.e. the participant that sent `PARTICIPANT-CONFIG`
+This is sent to the host and all participants.

+Payload:
 ```json
 {
   userId: string,